 Your hearing is likely to be held at County Hall in Taunton or, if there are a number of people in one area who have submitted an appeal, a local venue may be used.
 We recommend that you attend the appeal hearing if possible, as the Appeal Panel will be able to ask you any questions they may have.
 You can ask a relative or friend to accompany you and should tell the Appeals Officer if you intend to do this.
 If you are unable to attend the hearing, you may request a conference telephone call to enable you to participate in the hearing.

-For more information on the conduct of an appeal hearing, please see the information in the School Admissions Appeal booklet.
+For more information on the conduct of an appeal hearing, please see the School Admissions Appeal booklet.